winstonDeGreef/Mechanica/content/special/ChX5_FourVectors.md

 \vec{A}\cdot \vec{B} \equiv A^0B^0 - A^1B^1-A^2B^2-A^3B^3
 $$

 This is not a "choice" for the inner product, but follows strictly from the requirement that distance or length should not change under LT.
-A space with this inner product is called *Minkowski space* or the space has a *Minkowski metric* after <a heref="https://en.wikipedia.org/wiki/Hermann_Minkowski">Hermann Minkowski</a>.
+A space with this inner product is called *Minkowski space* or the space has a *Minkowski metric* after [Hermann Minkowski](https://en.wikipedia.org/wiki/Hermann_Minkowski).

 Notice that time component $(+)$ is treated differently than the spatial components $(-)$ in the inner product.
 Sometimes the inner product is also called *pseudo Euclidean* as there are $-1$ and $+1$ present in the inner product (instead of only $+1$ for Euclidean space).